Phở Kim

-Phở Kim is a Vietnamese restaurant in Portland, Oregon.
+Phở Kim is a Vietnamese restaurant in Portland, Oregon, United States.
+Established in 2013, the family-owned restaurant is located on 82nd Avenue in the southeast Portland part of the Montavilla neighborhood.

-Description and history
+Description

-Phở Kim is a Vietnamese restaurant specializing in pho, located on 82nd Avenue the southeast Portland part of the Montavilla neighborhood.
+Phở Kim is a Vietnamese restaurant specializing in pho, located on 82nd Avenue in the southeast Portland part of the Montavilla neighborhood.
 The restaurant has house-made noodles.

+History

 The family-owned restaurant opened in 2013.
 Owner Kim Lam manages operations and her husband Tony Tien serves as chef.

 During the COVID-19 pandemic, Phở Kim closed temporarily and implemented seating restrictions to comply with social distancing guidelines.
 The restaurant caught fire in 2020, forcing a temporary close for repairs and installation of a new roof.
 A grand reopening ceremony was held in March 2022.